Goody64/CS163-Projects-2024Fall/_posts/2024-12-13-2024-team13-visual-question-answering.md

 ### Overview

-Stacked Attention Networks (SAN), proposed by Yang et al. (2016) in the paper "Stacked Attention Networks for Image Question Answering" [4], represent an advancement in the fusion of image and textual features in Visual Question Answering (VQA).
+Stacked Attention Networks (SAN), proposed by Yang et al. (2016) in the paper "Stacked Attention Networks for Image Question Answering" [4], represent an advancement in the fusion of image and textual features in VQA.
 The key innovation in SAN is the use of a multi-layer attention mechanism that allows the model to focus on different parts of the image at each layer, progressively refining the features relevant to the question.
 This allows the model to capture finer details and spatial relationships between objects, which are often crucial for answering complex visual questions.

 ![SAN Example]({{ '/assets/images/team13/SAN-example.png' | relative_url }})
 {: style="width: 400px; max-width: 100%;"}